fleitao/chuck-norris-sms/README.md

 Filipe Leitão (contact@fleitao.org)

 # Description:
 This is an SMS subscription service for Chuck Norris jokes.
-Essentially is an SMS front-end for https://api.chucknorris.io/.
+Essentially it's an SMS front-end for https://api.chucknorris.io/.
 Chuck Norris fans can subscribe/manage the service through SMS or simply get an instant joke.

 # Usage: